Contact Us

 Materials needed for heat transfer vinyl

-• A computer or smartphone to access the Cricut Design Space
+• A computer, tablet/iPad or smart phone to access the Cricut Design Space

 • Fine Point or Premium Fine Point blade for precision cutting